Growing words in the free group on two generators

 \section{Root words}

-A result of Corollary~\ref{same initial letter} was observed by Virnig \cite{Virnig}, namely that if $w$ is minimal and we choose a representative of $w$ mod $\sim_I$ which begins with $a$, then $aw$ is also minimal.
+A special case of Corollary~\ref{same initial letter} was observed by Virnig~\cite{Virnig}, namely that if $w$ is a minimal word whose initial letter is $a$, then $aw$ is also minimal.
+More generally, since Theorem~\ref{minimality} characterizes minimal words as words having sufficiently many subwords of the form $x^2$, increasing the length of a subword $x^\ell$ in a minimal word produces another minimal word.
 This motivates the following definition.

-\begin{definition} A word $v$ is a \emph{child} of a word $w$ if $v = x w$ for some $x \in L_2$, where either $w$ is the empty word or we choose a representative of $w$ mod $\sim_I$ which begins with $x$. \end{definition}